Ifycode-extension/gads-project-gallery-DOCS/contributor.md

 # All contributors ✨

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-11-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Thanks to these wonderful people for improving the GADS project gallery and documentation.
+Thanks to these wonderful people for improving the GADS [project gallery](https://github.com/gads-projects/gallery) and [documentation](https://obiagba-mary.gitbook.io/gads-projects)
+.
 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!
 See [emoji key](https://allcontributors.org/docs/en/emoji-key) for what icons mean.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->